chemeng444/chemeng444.github.io/ASE/Transition_States/README.md

 ```python
 #SBATCH --nodes=5
 ```
 corresponds to the number of _intermediate_ images.
-Check that `intermediate\_images = 5` matches.
+Check that `intermediate_images = 5` matches.

-Both `neb.py` and `neb\_restart.py` scripts require the initial and final states of the reaction path to be provided.
-This is specified in the lines
+Both `neb.py` and `neb_restart.py` scripts require the initial and final states of the reaction path to be provided.
+This is specified in the lines:

 ```python
 initial = io.read('neb0.traj')
 final = io.read('neb6.traj')
 ```

 make sure that the trajectory files are in the directory and are named in the same manner.
-For the `neb\_restart.py` script, the initial and final trajectories must be named in the `neb\*.traj` format, where `\*` is a number.
+For the `neb_restart.py` script, the initial and final trajectories must be named in the `neb*.traj` format, where `*` is a number.
 The script will read in all intermediate images based on the number in the initial and final trajectory.

 To view all the trajectory files, run the following command